 Numerous soil microorganisms digest plant residues containing P and produce many organic P compounds in the soil.
 Organically bound P is not directly available to plants because it cannot be absorbed into cells in this form.
 Therefore, P must first be released from the organic molecules through mineralization.
+Some of the microbial P are turnover to labile organic P which are readily mineralizable and stable organic P that are more resistant to microbial degradation.
 The final stage in the conversion of organically bound P to inorganic phosphate occurs through the action of phosphatase enzymes.
 These enzymes are produced by up to 70 - 80 % microbial populations which include bacteria like Bacillus subtilis, Proteus spp. and Streptomyces spp. and fungi such as Aspergillus, Penicillium and Rhizopus spp.